thebrianwong/odin-waldo/README.md

 This project was originally written with JavaScript and CSS, then converted to TypeScript and SASS/SCSS.

+Additionally, it was originally deployed using Firebase, then converted to using an Express backend with MongoDB deployed on Render.
-This app was deployed using Firebase.
-It can be found and played with by navigating to [this link](https://odin-waldo-4b76b.web.app/).
+It can be found and played [here](https://waldo-frontend.onrender.com/).